jorgegv/rage1/doc/OPTIMIZATIONS.md

   same declaration.
 Always initialize after declaring it i the function, so that initialization runs in all function invocations, and not only on the first.

+* As with all optimizations, use them where they make sense and be aware of the memory/speed trade off

 Example: